 This news is both positive as well as negative for the Indian market.
 Following are the positives and negatives

 - Positives – FIIs can shift investment from China to India, Further hike in share prices in the equity markets.
 Infrastructure boosts the Indian economy.
-The Equity markets will se another leg of bull run.
+The Equity markets will see another leg of the bull run.

 - Negatives – Investors might liquidate their assets in the infrastructure projects.
-Sell off in the inftrastructure bonds issued by government and private players in the bond market.
+Sell off in the infrastructure bonds issued by the government and private players in the bond market.

 Tip for traders and investors – The markets are likely to be choppy and inflated as long as the lethargy from the pandemic does not become endemic.
 Carry light position in markets and use stop losses.
 Book 10% gain wherever it’s visible and stay happy that you didn’t get trapped in the euphoria.

 To operate in the Indian securities markets, we need an account with a broker.
 At Lrnin.in we work along with the following brokers to earn our bread & butter along with google advertisements.
 We also offer discounts to everyone who opens their accounts using the link below.